-The CONVINCE trial (COlchiciNe for prevention of Vascular Inflammation in Non-CardioEmbolic stroke) is a clinical trial which is investigating the use of a low-dose of a drug called colchicine to prevent future strokes, heart attacks and death in patients who have previously had a transient ischaemic attack (TIA) or stroke.
+The CONVINCE trial (COlchiciNe for prevention of Vascular Inflammation in Non-CardioEmbolic stroke) is a clinical trial to test whether a low dose of a drug called colchicine could prevent future strokes, heart attacks and death in patients who have previously had a transient ischaemic attack (TIA) or stroke.

 This trial is already taking place in locations across Europe.
 Centres in nine countries (the UK, Ireland, Spain, Greece, Germany, Belgium, Estonia, Lithuania, and the Netherlands) are aiming to recruit a total of 3,623 patients to take part in the study.

 Three funders have recently agreed to jointly fund an extension of this research to include stroke centres in Northern Ireland and the border counties of the Republic of Ireland:

 - The Health and Social Care Research & Development (HSC R&D) division of the Public Health Agency (PHA) in Northern Ireland.

 - The Health Research Board in the Republic of Ireland.

 - The Stroke Association in the UK.

 This funding will give 200 stroke and TIA survivors living in these areas the opportunity to take part in this important trial.